-- If your residence is held individually, will it pass under the Will or by operation of law (e.g. designated beneficiary under a Transfer on Death (TOD) instrument)? - Do you wish to leave any person full ownership of or lifetime use of the property?
+- If your residence is held individually, will it pass under the Will or by operation of law (e.g. to a surviving joint tenant or designated beneficiary under a TOD instrument)? - Do you wish to leave any person full ownership of or lifetime use of the property?

-- Do you wish to direct that property be sold? - Provisions regarding tangible and residential property may appear in a Will, a Revocable Trust, or both. - · Who will receive remaining estate assets?
+- Do you wish to direct that property be sold? - Provisions regarding tangible and residential property often appear in a Will, a Revocable Trust or both. - In a common estate plan, the balance of your property will pass to your revocable trust if you have established a revocable trust.